alan-turing-institute/trustchain/docs/ion.md

 !!! warning "Bitcoin data storage requirements"

-    The Bitcoin data folder will store the entire Bitcoin blockchain, which is >700GB for Mainnet and >175GB for Testnet.
+    The Bitcoin data folder will store the entire Bitcoin blockchain, which is >800GB for Mainnet and >15GB for Testnet4.

 For convenience, we create an environment variable for the Bitcoin data folder.